Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Abstract

 \section{Abstract}

-This paper presents {\em \sys}, a new system for preventing network side-channels leaks ({\nsc}s) in IaaS Clouds. {\nsc}s leak secrets through packet timing and packet sizes.
-They are of particular concern in public IaaS Clouds, where any tenant may be able to colocate with a victim and mount an attack. {\sys} is the first system that eliminates {\nsc} leaks in public IaaS Clouds end-to-end.
+Network side channels ({\nsc}s) leak secrets through packet timing and packet sizes.
+They are of particular concern in public IaaS Clouds, where any tenant may be able to colocate and indirectly observe a victim's traffic shape.
+We present {\sys}, the first system that eliminates {\nsc} leaks in public IaaS Clouds end-to-end.
 It builds on the principled technique of shaping guest traffic outside the guest to make the traffic shape independent of secrets by design.
 However, {\sys} also addresses important concerns that have not been considered in prior work---it prevents internal side-channel leaks from affecting reshaped traffic, and it respects network flow control, congestion control and loss recovery signals. {\sys} is implemented as a paravirtualizing extension to the host hypervisor, requiring modest changes to the hypervisor and the guest kernel, and only optional, minimal changes to applications.
-We describe {\sys}'s key abstraction---a cloaked tunnel, its design and implementation, prove the security of important design aspects through a formal model, and show through an experimental evaluation that {\sys} imposes only moderate overheads on bandwidth, client latency and server throughput.
+We present {\sys}'s key abstraction of a {\em cloaked tunnel}, describe its design and implementation, prove the security of important design aspects through a formal model, and show through an experimental evaluation that {\sys} imposes moderate overheads on bandwidth, client latency, and server throughput, while thwarting attacks based on state-of-the-art CNN classifiers.